 Citizens learn principles of AWW and how to monitor and evaluate physical, chemical and biological features of water.
-Workshops are offered free of charge and carry Continuing Education Units (CEUs) with Auburn University.
+Workshops are offered throughout the state and carry Continuing Education Units (CEUs) with Auburn University.

 Visit Workshop Registration to view upcoming workshops, and to register.

 Test physical and chemical characteristics of water to determine pollution sources and long-term trends in water quality.
 Six variables are measured with a customized test kit, and results can be compared with water quality standards that define conditions for healthy waterbodies.
 Here’s a list of the six variables: